nightelf3/FirstSkiaApp/README.md

 Windows only project (at least, for now) to play with Skia.

 ### Hotkeys
-- Z, X - change the background (Raster/OpenGL)
+- Space - change the background (Raster/OpenGL)
 - Tab - change the current layer

 ### Add a layer